 Anti-Hero: Despite his idealism and supposed pacifism.

 Dirty Business: His hands get progressively dirtier over the course of the series.
-Lampshaded, in which he notes how much Tony enjoys seeing him forced to compromise his morals in battling him.
+He notes how much Tony enjoys seeing him forced to compromise his morals in battling him.

 The twin brother and partner of Scylla, Charybdis shares his energy manipulation powers.
 The one problem in Cary's life before the Plutonian turned evil was that he was in love with his brother's wife, Kaidan.
 After Scylla's death Cary takes the name Survivor, and reveals that he is in fact the source of the brothers' powers, and has become even stronger.
 Even later it's revealed that they're triplets, with a third, retired brother called Elliott.